 July 2017, not far from Tramin.
 A small group of men sit around the table in a summerhouse in the meadow, a coffee pot is bubbling on the hob.
 It smells of summer and coffee.
 And slices of homemade apple cake lie ready on plates.
 Well, what else did you expect?
 A slight breeze brushes the white hair of one of the men, who strokes his beard before pronouncing his now legendary statement into the South Tyrolean air: “First think it through, then put it in the meadow.”
 Bam!
 With that, he is able to pack his entire philosophy and half his life into a single, crystal clear sentence.

 Hartmann Calliari.
-First-generation organic farmer and currently Vice Chairman of our cooperative Biosüdtirol.
-This afternoon chat in his summerhouse is all about organic apple cultivation in South Tyrol, the criticism that accompanied its beginnings and the cooperative: “It all started with the idea of six headstrong mules – that they would sell organic apples that they had cultivated themselves.”
+First-generation organic farmer and former Vice Chairman of the cooperative Biosüdtirol.
+This afternoon chat in his summerhouse is all about organic apple cultivation in South Tyrol and the cooperative: “It all started with the idea of six farmers – that they would sell organic apples that they had cultivated themselves.”
 That was in 1990.
-Today the cooperative numbers over 200 organic farmers who, together with their families, manage their farms and meadows on a purely organic basis.
+Today the cooperative numbers over 350 organic farmers who, together with their families, manage their farms and meadows on a purely organic basis.
 “And just as resolutely and small-structured as it was back then,” says Hartmann.

 Hartmann loves to compare the story of Biosüdtirol with a leap into ice-cold water.
 He knows all about the teething problems, the resistance to the project in the village, the concerns of some of his family members – and his own doubts.
 He understands the challenge of reinventing yourself and re-establishing yourself alongside other bioneers (biological pioneers).
 He has gone through the risk, sweated the work and the small stuff – signing the guarantees for the apple baskets and packing the apples himself after the harvest.
 And he has also experienced the joy of an idea finally blossoming like a flower: “It was a wonderful feeling to be able to work alongside my wife Judith and prove to my father that organic farming also works for apple cultivation.”